Platonic-Systems/generics-sop-examples/doc/edit.md

 NP I '[String, Int] :: Type
 ```

-Just like `Vec` can enforce the size of its homogenous list, `NP` is a heterogenous list of exactly size 2.
-However, unlike `Vec` we also say that the first element is of type `String` and the second (and the last) element is of type `Int` (hence a heterogenous list).
+Just like `Vec`, can enforce the size of its homogenous list. `NP` is a heterogenous list of exactly size 2.
+However, unlike `Vec`, we also say that the first element is of type `String` and the second (and the last) element is of type `Int` (hence, a heterogenous list).
 To create a value of this heterogeneous list:

 ```haskell
 > I "Meaning" :* I 42 :* Nil  :: NP I '[String, Int]
 I "Meaning" :* I 42 :* Nil
 ```

-This syntax should be unsurprising because `Nil` and `(:*)` are the constructors of the `NP` type:
+This syntax should be unsurprising because `Nil` and `(:*)` are constructors of the `NP` type:

 ```haskell
 > :info NP